Vill du läsa artikeln på svenska? Klicka här

 A contractual pension is an occupational pension that is primarily agreed through a collective agreement between employer and employee representatives.
 As there are many different collective agreements, there are also a number of variants when it comes to contractual pensions.
 For example, there is an ITP pension for non-manual workers and SAF-LO pensions for manual workers in the private sector.
+Within SAF-LO, there are some additions that enforce the agreement with additional depositions.
+This looks a bit different within the different SAF-LO branches.
 There are also other solutions for those working in municipal, regional and national government.
 You can offer your employees an occupational pension without being bound by a collective agreement.
 These solutions may look slightly different, depending on the provider used.

 Employment transition insurance

-It is possible for companies without collective agreements to arrange equivalent transition support for employees in the form of help in the labour market.
+For companies without collective agreement in their organisation, there is a possibility to aid with a similiar transition insurance to help the employee go back to work.
 Many of the bodies that help via collectively agreed insurance are also able to help companies without a collective agreement.